-Goal is to know associations of metric / personality, therefore, user, key and project columns are discarded.

-Next, all the four metric datasets are combined.
-Structure stays the same.

-Finally, the subsets of columns for each personality trait is done, meaning that the result is an association rule for each personality trait.

 Since there are 4 agile metrics studied within this research and each of them is three dimensional, it gives total of 12 metric values.
-There are 2 dimensions for each personality trait – Positive and Negative, therefore, there are in total, 24 possible association rules, as show on the case of Neuroticism trait on table 18:
+There are 2 dimensions for each personality trait – Positive and Negative, therefore, there are in total, 24 possible combination of values.
+Table 18 gives an example for the case of Neuroticism.